apache/apisix/README.md

 ## Acknowledgments

-inspired by Kong and Orange.
+Inspired by Kong and Orange.